fredyouhanaie/gen_xml/README.md

 See the `Examples` directory for some example callback modules.

+## Recent changes

+* The `paths` callback module has been improved and moved to the main library.
+* The test suite has been extended for more complete coverage.
+* A new callback module, `attrs`, has been added to the examples.

 ## Build and test

 The [rebar3](https://rebar3.org/) tool is used for all the development